How to Make a Compensation Claim for Accidents in Public Places

 • On public transport like buses and trains

-The most common type of public place accident is a slip-and-fall, particularly in supermarkets, where wet floors are a frequent hazard.
-Other common injuries occur on playgrounds, in schoolyards, and from dog attacks.
+Slips, trips and falls are a common type of public place accident, particularly in supermarkets, where wet floors and unsafe surfaces are a frequent hazard.
+Other common injuries occur on playgrounds and in schoolyards, in theme parks, and from dog attacks on public or private property.
 These types of incidents can result in significant medical expenses and pain and suffering.

 Duty of Care in Public Liability Insurance Claims